 A resistor of which the ohmic resistance value can be adjusted.
 Either mechanically (potentiometer, rheostat) or electronically (digital potentiometer).

 Rheostats are very similar in construction to potentiometers, but are not used as a potential divider, but as a variable resistance.
-They use only 2 terminals instead of the 3 terminals potentiometers use.
+They use only 2 terminals instead of the 3 terminals that potentiometers use.
 One connection is made at one end of the resistive element, the other at the wiper of the variable resistor.
-In the past rheostats were used as power control devices in series with the load, such as a light bulb.
-Nowadays rheostats are not used as power control anymore as this is an inefficient method.
-For power control, rheostats are replaced by more efficient switching electronics.
-Preset variable resistors, wired as rheostats are used in circuits to perform tuning or calibration.
+In the past, rheostats were used as power control devices in series with the load, such as a light bulb.
+Today, rheostats are not often used for power control because this is an inefficient method.
+For power control, rheostats have been replaced by more efficient switching electronics.
+Preset variable resistors, wired as rheostats, are used in circuits to perform tuning or calibration.